barthgustavo/mqtt-monitoring/README.md

 The purpose of this project is monitoring the temperature, humidity, atmospheric pressure and the altitude of an ambient.
 It is made to operate on a ESP8266 but it can be adapted to other microcontrollers that can be programmed using the Arduino IDE.
 It uses a [Bosch BME280](https://www.bosch-sensortec.com/products/environmental-sensors/humidity-sensors-bme280/).

+It has a simple chart using HTML + Javascript + Chart.js.

+Working example can be found [here](http://gustavobarth.rocks:82/).

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)